 When can I ride?

-Vilas County’s ATV/UTV routes are open from early May through the end of October, depending on trail conditions.
+Vilas County’s ATV/UTV trails are open from early May through the end of October, depending on trail conditions.
+Routes on county roads are open year-round.

 Where can I rent an ATV?